-Cuticle oil introduces moisture back into the nail and surrounding skin, helping them remain flexible and less prone to breakage and lifting.
+Cuticle oil is THEE number one thing you can do to maintain your manicure.
+Cuticle oil introduces moisture back into the nail and surrounding skin, helping nails remain flexible and less prone to breakage and lifting.

 Instead of using your nails to open soda cans, key rings, scrape labels, open mail or packages, use tools made for the job like the edge of a spoon, a butter knife, razor blade or box cutter.
 Or ask a friend/family member for a helping hand!

 Soaking in hot water causes gel to soften and breaks down the adhesion between your manicure and your natural nail.